Wes-Isaac/searchAnalytics/README.md

 ## functionality

-- Lists articles
+- Lists books
-- You can search through the articles in realtime
+- You can search through the books in realtime
 - Every search will be saved and the top 100 will be listed

 ## Built With